sitraka-/Sound-Systems/README.md

 ## DELIVERABLES

-This will culminate in the creation of a sound archive consisting of a series of audio tracks, field recordings, Foley, and other, alongside short written and/or diagrammatic thick descriptions of the different worlds explored.
+This project will culminate in the creation of a sound archive consisting of a series of audio tracks, a performance

+field recordings, Foley, and other, alongside short written and/or diagrammatic thick descriptions of the different worlds explored.

 Following their realisation and critique, we will perform these specially designed and fabricated devices in a public setting as part of a short seminar on sound making as a speculative and exploratory practice.